NetComposer/nklib/README.md

-# NkLIB: Nekso's common Erlang library functions
+# NkLIB: NetComposer's common Erlang library functions

 NkLIB includes a serie of common utilities and services for NkCORE, but probably useful for other applications: